verrazzano/docs/content/en/docs/setup/install/mc-install/advanced/syncclusters.md

 draft: false
 ---

 You can synchronize cluster registration automatically across Verrazzano by enabling `syncClusters` in the Verrazzano custom resource.
 Any clusters imported in the Rancher console then will be synchronized across the rest of Verrazzano, including in Verrazzano managed cluster resources, Rancher, and Argo CD.
-Additionally, you can filter the clusters you want to be synchronized by using a label selector.
+Additionally, by using a [label selector](#filter-cluster-selection), you can filter the clusters that you want to be synchronized.

 ## Enable `syncClusters`

-The following illustrates an admin cluster Verrazzano resource that has been configured to use `syncClusters`.
+The following illustrates an admin cluster Verrazzano resource that enables `syncClusters`.
 {{< clipboard >}}
 <div class="highlight">